LVPlayground/playground/javascript/features/houses/README.md

 The `/house` command is available to administrators for administrating the available houses.
 It has the following options:

+  - **/house buy**: Begins the purchase process for the house you're currently standing in.
   - **/house create**: Creates a new house location.
 The price range of houses on this location is predetermined by an algorithm, and cannot be modified.
   - **/house modify**: Modifies settings for the house closest to the administrator issuing the command.
 Enables creation and removal of parking spots.
+  - **/house sell**: Sells your house after a firm confirmation.
   - **/house**: Displays information about the command.